 At BSD, we believe that all students should have a digital education, learn digital skills and apply them to a range of contexts.
 That is why we advocate for these skills to be taught across subject areas, topics, and age groups.
 Even though younger students may not label that they are learning digital skills, technology is now second nature.

-During the early years, the educational focus is less on cultivating particular technical skills and more about creating digital familiarity, developing ways of thinking (such as computational thinking and design thinking), and building a foundation for fluency.
-This can be done in all manner of ways and it is never too young for students to start on the journey of creating with digital tools and skills.
+The educational focus is less on cultivating particular technical skills and more about creating digital familiarity during the early years.
+This includes developing ways of thinking (such as computational thinking and design thinking), and building a foundation for fluency.
+Teachers can do this in many ways, and students are never too young to start creating digitally.

-The move to virtual teaching and learning this year is therefore a real opportunity for younger students to start this journey earlier as it has forced educators to introduce various technologies and digital skills from a very young age, which was not always the case.
+The move to virtual teaching and learning was a real opportunity for younger students to start a digital education earlier.
+In addition, it has enabled educators to introduce technologies and digital skills from a very young age, which was not always the case.

-As we all know, because children are growing up as digital natives, they are often familiar with a multitude of technologies and digital media from a very early age.
-However, prior to the recent implementation of virtual learning, early years education was not always aligned with children’s experience with technology in the ‘outside world’.
+Children are growing up as digital natives, so they are often familiar with digital media earlier than ever.
+However, virtual learning did not always align early years education with children’s experience with technology in the ‘outside world.’

-Historically, these factors have meant that not all students were exposed to this important learning from an early age, which can mean that when the more technical skills are introduced at a later age-students’ skill levels are at very different starting points.
+Historically, these factors have meant that not all students were exposed to this critical learning from an early age.
+As a result, when more technical skills are introduced later, students’ skill levels are at very different starting points.

 Virtual teaching and learning, however, have shifted this.
 This meant that many of the barriers outlined above have had to be overcome in the classroom.
 Educators have had to find a way to digitize their curriculum, and with trial and error comes confidence and knowledge.

 While teaching young children virtually has its challenges, this educational experience is positive for developing children’s digital fluency and foundation.